treyhunner/treyhunner.github.com/source/_posts/2019-03-28-why-you-shouldnt-inherit-from-list-and-dict-in-python.markdown

 There are a few ways to create custom dictionaries:

-1. Fully embrace duck typing: figure out everything we need for our data structure to be `dict`-like and create a completely custom class (that walks and quacks like a `dict`)
+1. Fully embrace duck typing: figure out everything you need for your data structure to be `dict`-like and create a completely custom class (that walks and quacks like a `dict`)
 2. Inherit from a helper class that'll point us in the right direction and tell us which methods our object needs to be `dict`-like
 3. Find a more extensible re-implementation of `dict` and inherit from it instead